Feedback & complaints

 - Complaints to the Legal Ombudsman

-If you are unhappy with the outcome of our investigation at the conclusion of our consideration, and you fall within their jurisdiction, you may take up your complaint with the Legal Ombudsman, the independent complaints body for complaints about lawyers.
-The Ombudsman is not able to consider your complaint until it has first been investigated by Chambers.
-Please note the timeframe for referral of complaints to the Ombudsman as set out below.
-You can see decision data published by the Legal Ombudsman here.
+The Legal Ombudsman allows us up to eight weeks to provide you with our response.
+If after that time we have not provided you with a response, or if you are unhappy with the outcome of our investigation, and you fall within their jurisdiction, you may take up your complaint with the Legal Ombudsman, the independent complaints body for complaints about lawyers.
+Please note the timeframe for referral of complaints to the Ombudsman is set out below.

 - one year from the date of the act or omission being complained about; or